Sukya1/Assignment_Remake/README.md

 2. Another Bootstrap Classes Link: https://bootstrapshuffle.com/classes
 3. More in-depth bootstrap documentation: https://getbootstrap.com/docs/3.4/components/#navbar

-## Please push and pull as frequently as possible so we can see each other's progress and help each other if possible
+## Please push and pull as frequently as possible so we can have the most up-to-date version of the files